lxylxy123456/uberxmhf/bug_071/README.md

 with Multiboot2.
 We still try to use the normal boot logic:
 * Old logic: BIOS -> GRUB --(multiboot)-> XMHF -> GRUB -> OS
 * New logic: UEFI -> GRUB --(multiboot2)-> XMHF -> GRUB -> OS

+### UEFI interfaces

+It is possible to implement XMHF as a UEFI driver.
+The logic will be
+* UEFI -> XMHF -> UEFI -> OS (Windows / GRUB -> Linux)

+The UEFI spec says
+> A UEFI driver is not unloaded from memory if it returns a status code of
+> `EFI_SUCCESS`.

+If not using this method, can also use UEFI boot services' LoadImage and StartImage functions.

 ### Booting